Saif045/room/README.md

 # room

-a project dedicated to Home Decor and Furniture.
+a project dedicated to Home Décor and Furniture.

 built with React , Tailwind , vite and deployed on netlify